RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ### Checking Device Logs

-1. Open the RAK Serial Port Tool
+1. Open the RAK Serial Port Tool.

-2. Press the reset button on the RAK4600 Evaluation Board then you will see the following contents in the Serial Port Tool.
+2. Press the reset button on the RAK4600 Evaluation Board, then you will see the following contents in the Serial Port Tool.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/4.checking-device-logs/rak4600_log.png"